meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

   - compression
 ---

 In this post I go over the basics of data compression with arithmetic coding and describe the Context Tree Weighting algorithm.
+At the end I discuss implementation and some experimental results.

 ## Information Theory Review
 First a quick review of information theory.